Chapter 2. Cell Theory

 ③ Formation

-○ Formation of triglycerides inside LD: Involves DGAT (diacylglycerol acyltransferase) in the endoplasmic reticulum (ER)
+○ Triglyceride Formation in LD: Involves DGAT (diacylglycerol acyltransferase) located in the ER.

-○ Formation of cholesterol esters inside LD: Involves ACAT (acyl-CoA:cholesterol acyltransferase) in the ER
+○ Cholesterol Ester Formation in LD: Involves ACAT (acyl-CoA:cholesterol acyltransferase) located in the ER.

 ④ Functions